mvysny/shepherd-java-client/README.md

 * Either the Shepherd admin can do that directly, by creating the credential in Jenkins directly,
 * or the users can create their own credentials, via the Java functions offered by the `ShepherdClient` Java class (TBD)

+The credentials are all ultimately stored in Jenkins, at *Dashboard / Manage Jenkins / Credentials / System / Global credentials*.
+Every credential should contain information on which files it contains (e.g. `/root/.ssh/id_rsa`) and where it is used (e.g. GitHub user `foo-user`).

 ## Enabling Additional Services

 ### PostgreSQL database